 Lauric acid is a rare medium-chain fatty acid found in human breast milk that supports healthy metabolism and is now being studied for its antifungal, antiviral, and antibacterial health-protecting properties.
 Coconut oil contains lauric acid as well, which is extremely rare for a plant!
 Some researchers predict that lauric acid will become as well known in health circles as Omega-3 is today.

 Body fat and consumption of good fats is essential for the body to manufacture hormones and maintain hormonal balance.
 Women who are underweight have low body fat.
 A study from BJOG showed that underweight women were 72% more likely to miscarry.
 Coconut oil has been shown to support adequate fat stores.

-On the flip side, women who are overweight may have problems conceiving due estrogen dominance, which may cause menstrual cycle irregularities, anovulation, inadequate building of the lining of the uterus.
+On the flip side, women who are overweight may have problems conceiving due to estrogen dominance, which may cause menstrual cycle irregularities, anovulation, and inadequate building of the lining of the uterus.
 Eating coconut oil has been shown to help women to lose weight by supporting a healthy metabolism, while balancing hormones.

 Whether you are at a healthy weight, low body weight or overweight, coconut oil has been shown to support a healthy metabolism by nourishing the thyroid gland.
-Because metabolism and hormonal balance go hand-in-hand it is wonderful that a plant oil can help to support both.
+Because metabolism and hormonal balance go hand-in-hand, it is wonderful that a plant oil can help to support both.

 Coconut Oil Use in Pregnancy and Breastfeeding